 Metabolism and Weight Loss in Mount Juliet

 It seems that everyday we hear more and more about variations in metabolism being responsible for weight gain or loss.
 Some people in Mount Juliet even view a sluggish metabolism as an insurmountable genetic predisposition making it nearly impossible for them to lose weight.
 The question that many of these people fail to ask is what exact role does metabolism actually play in gaining weight?
 Many of these people may be surprised when they hear the answer.
 To understand this answer, it is important to understand what metabolism is and how it works throughout your body.
-The team at Inspire Medical and Wellness hopes you will use this article to gather information and give yourself answers.
+The team at Inspire Medical hopes you will use this article to gather information and give yourself answers.

 What is metabolism?

 It’s amazing to think that the food we eat and drink provides all of the energy that we need to live, work, play, and enjoy time with our families in Mount Juliet.
 However, what may be even more intriguing is how that food gets transformed into the energy that we use.
 It’s easy to imagine how complicated this process can be and this article isn’t meant to give you a lesson in biochemistry.
 However, understanding the basics of this process can provide assistance in understanding how it relates to your weight.

 Metabolism can be thought of as the regulator of our bodies energy needs.
 Since we require energy at all times, for example; to breath, grow, pump blood, digest food, and heal, it is a system that never rests.
 When we consume food or fluids, our bodies combine these substances with various enzymes and chemicals to break them down at a rate that meets our energy demands.
 For instance, when exercising we will break food down faster or convert energy stores (such as fat) quicker to match our increased energy needs.